barrucadu/cabal-info/README.md

 prog2
 ```

+There are a few special cases:

+- "flag", "executable", "testsuite", "benchmark", and "repository"
-There are two special cases for referring to the first executable:
+  refer to the name of the first flag/executable/etc.
+- "flags", "executables", "testsuites", "benchmarks", and
+  "repositories" refer to list of names of the flags/executables/etc.
-"main-is" refers to "main-is" field, and "executable" refers to the
+- "main-is" refers to the main-is field of the first executable.
-name:
+- "upstream" refers to the location of the head source repository.

+For example:

 ```
 $ cabal-info main-is